 - Chocolate & Cinnamon Coconut Rough – I make this weekly!
 I chop it up into squares, keep it in the freezer and grab one when I need a healthy snack

 - Herb & Garlic Rissoles with Hidden Veggies

-- Bacon & Garlic Pate – I make this every fortnight and disperse it into small containers.
+- Garlic & Thyme Pepper Pate – I make this every fortnight and disperse it into small containers.
 I keep it in the freezer so I always have some on hand for an energy boosting snack with cucumbers and carrots, I’ll mix it through meatballs or rissoles or add it to spaghetti/ mince sauce

 I believe we can all learn and share real food meal preparation tips with each other to make life easier.
 If you have any amazing time saving tips or incredible recipes you love that you would like to share with us and others, please comment below.